GuJialu/BigMushroomRPGDocs/puremd/manualEnglish.md

 - Drag a line from the arrow to the left slot of act B.
 - The act B will be in inactive state(cannot be triggered) when game start.
 It will be activated once [Activated Act](#activated-Act) in act A is played.

+## && Switch
+- Add act element [Activated Act](#activated-act) in act A.
+- Drag a line from its arrow to the left slot of act C.
+- Add act element [Activated Act](#activated-act) in act B.
+- Drag a line from its arrow to the left slot of act C.
+- Click act C's left slot to turn on the && switch.
+- The act C will be in inactive state(cannot be triggered) when game start.
+It will be activated when both [Activated Acts](#activated-Act) in act A and B are played.
+- Click act C's left slot again to turn off the && switch.
+- Now the act will be activated when either [Activated Act](#activated-Act) in act A or B is played.

 ## Act Loop
 - Single act loop
   - Add act element [Activated Act](#activated-act) in act A.